ansh-gangapurkar/chatgpt_search_extension/README.md

 ## Requirements

-To use this project, you will need to have a Chrome browser download the extension here.
+To use this project, you will need to have a Chrome browser download the extension [here]([url](https://chromewebstore.google.com/detail/chatgpt-search-bar/hobnnbggfgajghdnhiiempklmhepijhg?authuser=4&hl=en)).